 Why write a marketing brief?

 There are many benefits in writing a marketing brief whether for an agency or for your colleagues.
 Writing and agreeing a brief helps ensure your colleagues are on-board.
 In turn the brief itself focuses effort on meeting your needs and thus better achieving your desired business outcomes.
-Here are some questions to consider and headings to help structure your brief.
+Here is an example marketing brief containing headings to structure your brief, together with questions to answer, and some stylistic tips.

 Types of brief

-There are two main types of marketing brief.
+But first, there are two main types of marketing brief.
 Either for a strategic or for an executional piece of work.
-So first ask yourself whether you have a strategy in place and whether it is robust?
+So ask yourself whether you have a strategy in place and whether it is robust?
 If the answer to these questions is ‘yes’, then write your strategy into your executional brief.
 If the answer is ‘no’ or ‘I don’t know’, then this suggests that you need to devise a strategy too.
-Work that is based on a strategy that is not founded in customer needs is more likely to fail.
+Plans based on a strategy that is not founded in customer needs are more likely to fail.

 Headings for your marketing brief